jwest-apigee/usergrid/stack/services/src/main/java/org/apache/usergrid/management/export/export_v2.md

 	  },
 	  "filters":{
 	    "ql":"select * where sex = "Male"",
-	  	"apps":[],
+	  	"apps":["home"],
 	  	"collections":[],
 	  	"connections":[]
 	  }
 	  }
 Since queries are applied to all collections (unless otherwise filtered) the query filter is applied to each collection.
+Also we disregard all office information because we're only looking at the home application.
 We get the following results.
 ######Entities
 	{"uuid":"B","type":"user","created":2,"modified":2,"username":"B","email":"B@test.com","Sex":"Male","metadata":{"size":350}}